BaptisteMartinet/sequelize-graphql/README.md

 > [!WARNING]
 > The library is in WIP until v2 is released.
 Issues and PRs are welcomed.

+## Key features
+- [x] Define your model in one place and have the Sequelize model as well as the GraphQL type auto-generated.
+- [x] GraphQL oriented (e.g A model must have a primary key named `id` wich is by default a UUID mapped to a GraphQLID).
+- [x] Association handling (e.g An `hasMany` association will be exposed as a pagination).
+- [x] Pagination utility which is orderable, filterable, and type safe.
+- [x] N+1 query handling.
+Caching and batching is automatically handled.
+- [x] Sequelize utilities.
+- [x] GraphQL utilities.

 ## Getting Started
 Install sequelize-graphql from npm